AngelRionCervi/VengarlJs/README.md

 );
 ```

 Notice the third argument of createComp `true`.
-This means that this is a root component that we write ourselfs in an index.html file :
+This means that this is a root component that we have to write ourselfs in an index.html file :

 ```html
 <body>